 Milky or cloudy water | ||||||||||||||||||||

-Air bubbles in your glass may make the water look milky or grey.
-This is normal, and the water in the glass should clear after a few minutes. | ||||||||||||||||||||
+Fine air bubbles in a glass filled with tap water may cause the water to look milky or grey.
+This is normal, the water in the glass should clear after a few minutes. | ||||||||||||||||||||

 Pink film in shower, sink or toilet | ||||||||||||||||||||